tatianamac/tm11ty/src/posts/prefers-reduced-motion.md

 I also ranked these questions in level of spiciness for ~~no other reason than my entertainment~~ to cater your communication to the context of your conversation.

-- Why is this animation critical? :hot_pepper:
+- Why is this animation critical? 🌶

-- What other ways can we serve up the critical animation? (e.g., through written text, through a static diagram, etc) :hot_pepper::hot_pepper:I
+- What other ways can we serve up the critical animation? (e.g., through written text, through a static diagram, etc) 🌶🌶
-- If the animation can't load for someone or they can't see it, what was your plan? :hot_pepper::hot_pepper::hot_pepper:
+- If the animation can't load for someone or they can't see it, what was your plan? 🌶🌶🌶

 Most of the time, I'm negotiating a way to get information to be served in _more_ ways.
 Changing the answer from "yes, this animation is critical to understanding" to "no, this animation is not critical but an enhancement."
 Remember, accessibility means giving the users as many, diversified options as possible, not determining which option works best for them.